conradolandia/spyder-themeweaver/README.md

 2. **`colorsystem.yaml`** - Base color definitions and color group mappings
 3. **`mappings.yaml`** - Semantic mappings for dark/light variants (UI elements to colors)

+**All three files are required** for theme generation.
+ThemeWeaver does not provide fallback mechanisms or inherit from QDarkStyle default values.

+**What happens with missing files:**

+- **Missing `colorsystem.yaml`**: Export fails with `FileNotFoundError: Color system YAML file not found`
+- **Missing `mappings.yaml`**: Export fails with `FileNotFoundError: Color mappings YAML file not found`
+- **Missing `theme.yaml`**: Export fails with `FileNotFoundError: Theme metadata YAML file not found`

+This design ensures themes are self-contained and predictable.
+To create a minimal theme:

+1. Use all three files with minimal content
+2. Define basic color groups in `colorsystem.yaml`
+3. Provide essential semantic mappings in `mappings.yaml`
+4. Specify metadata and supported variants in `theme.yaml`

+For examples, see the existing themes in `src/themeweaver/themes/`.

 ## Available Themes

 Currently includes: